 Subscription and redemption fees increase the subscription price paid by investors and decrease the redemption price.
-Fees paid to the Fund are used to offset the Fund's expenses in investing or divesting the assets under management.
+Fees paid to the Fund are used to offset the fund's expenses in investing or divesting the assets under management.
 Fees not paid to the Fund go to the portfolio management company, the promoter, etc.

-Fees charged to investors upon subscription and redemption Base Rate Subscription fee not paid to the Fund NAV x number of units 2% maximum Subscription fee paid to the Fund NAV x number of units None Redemption fee not paid to the Fund NAV x number of units 0.80% maximum Redemption fee paid to the Fund NAV x number of units 0.20%
+Fees charged to investors upon subscription and redemption

+Base Rate Subscription fee not paid to the fund NAV 2% maximum subscription receive paid to the rand x number of units 2/0 1110/11110111 Cubsoriation for maid to the fund NAV Subscription fee paid to the fund x number of units None

+Redemption fee not paid to the fund NAV x number of units 0.80% maximum Redemption fee paid to the fund NAV x number of units 0.20%